 A consolidating curriculum

-The Pastors’ Training Course is a three-year, mixed mode (classroom, home study, and online via Third Mill) programme of further theological training for those in assistant ministry roles.
+The Pastors’ Training Course is a three-year, mixed mode (classroom, home study, online via Third Mill and the optional MA in Theology from Union College Belfast) programme of further theological training for those in assistant ministry roles.
 The course majors on connecting theology and ministry, on character formation, and on continuing development of ministry skills and competence forged through both the learning community and real ministry experience in supervised church work.
 The development of supportive ministry relationships among course members is a key element of the course.